Nutrition, Society and Health G (6476.3)

 - attain at least 50% of the total possible marks.

 Moderation of assessments will be conducted as per the Faculty of Health Assessment and Marking Moderation Guidelines.
-A copy of the guidelines will be made available on the Canvas site.

 Students have a responsibility to uphold University standards on ethical scholarship.
 Good scholarship involves building on the work of others and use of others' work must be acknowledged with proper attribution made.
 Cheating, plagiarism, and falsification of data are dishonest practices that contravene academic values.
 Refer to the University's Student Charter for more information.